iamgadmarconi/hiten/docs/api/algorithms/poincare/core.rst

 Core Poincare Map Infrastructure
 =================================

 The core module provides the fundamental infrastructure for Poincare return map computation, including base classes, configuration management, and common utilities.
-This module defines the abstract interfaces and common functionality used by all excludeized Poincare map implementations.
+This module defines the abstract interfaces and common functionality used by all specialized Poincare map implementations.

 .. currentmodule:: hiten.algorithms.poincare.core